json-api/json-api/format/index.md

 document, it **MUST** include resource linkage to those resource objects.
 This allows a client to link together all of the included resource objects without having to `GET` one of the relationship URLs.

+> Note: If present, a *related resource URL* must be a valid URL, even if the relationship isn't currently associated with any target resources.

 Besides the members described above (`self`, `resource`, `type`, `id`, `meta`, and the keys for pagination), a link object **MUST NOT** contain any additional